PureStorage-OpenConnect/sqlserver-scripts/ActiveDR/README.md

 4. On DR server, SQL Server service off.
 Service auto-start should be set to Manual as well.

 **Usage Notes:**

-This script is meant to be run in chunks.
+These scripts are meant to be run in chunks.
 Break/exit commands have been added where appropriate.

-This example script is provided AS-IS and meant to be a building block to be adapted to fit an individual organization's infrastructure.
+These examples are provided **AS-IS** and meant to be a building block examples to be adapted to fit an individual organization's infrastructure.

 <!-- wp:separator -->
 <hr class="wp-block-separator"/>
 <!-- /wp:separator -->